Abdulkader-Safi/Safi-Beats/README.md

 1. [x] read all audio files on your device(android)
 2. [x] play, pause, replay, play next, and play previous
 3. [ ] search for audio files
+4. [ ] fix permissions issues
-4. [ ] auto play audio after the playing audio end
+5. [ ] auto play audio after the playing audio end
-5. [ ] create playlist and add audio files to the playlist
+6. [ ] create playlist and add audio files to the playlist

 ---

 This project is a Prototype
-I am working on new UI and List of features to create a new Music player
+I am working on new UI and List of features to create a new Music player now when you run the project first time the project will crash but give permissions page will appear accept persmissions the run the program again it will work normally

 ---